-- directly by nodal displacements,

-- by external loads,

-- by results from another analysis,

-- by natural loads of specified elements (like spring forces),

-- implicitly by internal degrees of freedom of controller elements.
+- directly by nodal displacements, - by external loads, - by results from another analysis, - by natural loads of specified elements (like spring forces), - implicitly by internal degrees of freedom of controller elements, - by inertia loads as generated by inertia relief analysis.

 Assembled situations can be used to highly accelerate frequency response analysis with many different load cases.
 Instead of solving all dynamic load cases separately, a combined response analysis can be performed.